CodingLuisNg/CodingLuisNg/README.md

 ---

-## 🌱 What I’m Learning

-* Data structures & algorithms (for interviews)
-* Data science and machine learning
-* System design + backend architecture
-* Cyber security and cloud computing for actual deployment

----

 ## 🔭 What I Enjoy Building and Open to Collaborate On

 * Quant projects: Investment tools & financial models